 Is subletting allowed under Utah law?

 Under the Utah Tenant’s Rights Act, sublets are neither explicitly permitted nor prohibited.
-However, if the original lease clearly forbids subletting, the tenant is only able to sublease if the landlord changes their mind and provides written consent that they’re okay with it.
+However, if the original lease forbids subletting, the tenant can only sublease if the landlord changes their mind and provides written consent that they’re okay with it.

 If a lease expressly allows subletting or doesn’t mention it, subletting is generally permitted.
 Just be sure to ask the landlord first to avoid potential issues with them.